-Council Plan Learning from complaints enables the Council to improve the services it provides.
-This will help in progressing the delivery of the priorities that are set out in the Council Plan for the economy, homes, living well, children and young people communities and the local environment Addressing inequalities Complaint investigations have identified the need to complete an equality impact assessment, to ensure the Council has given due regard to protected characteristics when providing services.
+Logranize from complete the council to improve the council to Learning from complaints enables the Council to improve the services it provides.
+This will help in progressing the delivery of the priorities that are set out in the Council Plan for the economy, homes, living well, children and young people communities and the local environment Complaint investigations have identified the need to complete an equality impact assessment, to ensure the Council has given due regard to protected characteristics when providing services.
 Regular information is also provided to the Equalities Advisors Group and the Chief Officer's Board.
-Tackling Climate Change There are no specific recommendations contained within the attached reports concerning Carbon Reduction.
-Efficient and effective use of resources This report has no impact on the Council's Efficiency Programme.
-Health and Wellbeing Learning from complaints enables the Council to improve the services it provides in relation to Public Health, Leisure and Adult Services, including commissioned services.
-S17 Crime and Disorder This report is for information to members and requires no decision.
-Therefore there are no issues in relation to Crime and Disorder Wards Affected This report affects all wards equally.
-Groups Affected This report is for information to members and requires no decision.
+There are no specific recommendations contained within the attached reports concerning Carbon Reduction.
+This report has no impact on the Council's Efficiency Programme.
+Learning from complaints enables the Council to improve the services it provides in relation to Public Health, Leisure and Adult Services, including commissioned services.
+This report is for information to members and requires no decision.
+Therefore there are no issues in relation to Crime and Disorder This report affects all wards equally.
+This report is for information to members and requires no decision.
 Therefore there is no impact on any particular group.
-Budget and Policy Framework This report does not recommend any changes to the Budget or Policy Framework.
-Key Decision This is not a Key Decision.
-Urgent Decision This is not an Urgent Decision.
-Impact on Looked After Children and Care Leavers This report has no impact on Looked After Children or Care Leavers
+This report does not recommend any changes to the Budget or Policy Framework.
+This is not a Key Decision.
+This is not an Urgent Decision.
+This report has no impact on Looked After Children or Care Leavers